 What is Rank Tracking?

-Rank tracking is the process of monitoring where your website's pages appear in search engine results for specific target keywords over time — providing data to measure SEO performance, spot trends, and identify ranking opportunities.
+Rank tracking is the process of monitoring where your website's pages appear in search engine results for specific target keywords over time.
+Providing.

 What is Rank Tracking?